jopemachine-arvis/arvis-notifier/README.md

 > Notify update for your [Arvis](https://github.com/jopemachine/arvis) extension

-This repository is inspired and cloned by [alfred-notifier](https://github.com/SamVerschueren/alfred-notifier/blob/master/readme.md)
+This lib is inspired and cloned from [alfred-notifier](https://github.com/SamVerschueren/alfred-notifier/blob/master/readme.md)

 ## Install